Undergraduate Course: The Invention of Race: Early Modern Intellectual History and the Atlantic World (HIST10441)

 class participation (5%)

 ||Students will receive written feedback on their coursework, and will have the opportunity to discuss that feedback further with the Course Organiser during their published office hours or by appointment.

 On completion of this course, the student will be able to:

-- demonstrate command of the body of knowledge concerning race and ethnicity in early modern Europe;
+- demonstrate, by way of coursework and examination as required, command of the body of knowledge concerning race and ethnicity in early modern Europe;

 - demonstrate independence of mind and initiative; intellectual integrity and maturity; an ability to evaluate the work of others, including peers.